 Kabaya Ju-C Irodori Ramune: Colorful Soda Candy Tablets

-It seems the classic Japanese soda drink, Ramune is quite well-recognized in some countries, but have you ever heard of Japanese Ramune candy?
+Nowadays, the former Ramune soda drink is well-recognized in some countries, but have you ever heard of the latter Ramune candy?

-The classic Japanese treat, Ramune is actually a simple sugar candy featuring its refreshing slight fizz and chalky texture that melts in your mouth, which mostly comes in tablet form.
+It is a simple sugar candy that typically comes in tablets, featuring its refreshing taste and chalky texture that melts in your mouth.

 Kabaya Ju-C Irodori Ramune

-For example, this Ju-C Irodori Ramune from Kabaya is a long-selling Ramune candy with a good reputation for its pleasant refreshing taste and juicy deliciousness.
+It is a long-selling Ramune candy with a good reputation for its pleasantly refreshing taste and juicy deliciousness.

-As you can see in the photo above, the product contains three different flavors (colors) of Ramune tablets, from the left, Orange Soda flavor, Ramune Soda flavor, and Grape Soda flavor.
+As you can see in the photo, these treats come in three different flavors (colors), which, from the left, are Orange Soda, Ramune Soda, and Grape Soda.